-Aged care and Community Care Consumers
+Aged Care Consumers

 We support clients who are consumers of Commonwealth Government Aged Care services.
 This may include people who receive help in their homes or who live in residential aged care.
 We can also represent the carer or representative of a people receiving these services if we have the client’s/resident’s permission to engage on their behalf.
-For more information on our services for these clients, go to Aged and Community Care Advocacy.
+For more information on our services for these clients, go to Aged Care Advocacy.

 People living with Disability